erfanmashari/NASA-Photos/README.md

 # NASA-Photos
-you can see nasa photos from earth or marس in this project
+you can see nasa photos from earth or mars in this project

 this project is using free nasa API so it's limited